 As we discussed last week, one of the key functions of the Rebels project was that it allowed Prince to test out new and divergent musical approaches before incorporating them into his own “official” work.
 In particular, keyboardist Matt Fink later told biographer Per Nilsen, Prince “wanted to try this punk rock/new wave thing with The Rebels because he was too afraid to do that within the ‘Prince’ realm.
 It was an experiment” (Nilsen 1999 58).
 The experiment turned out to be a successful one: Prince’s next album, 1980’s Dirty Mind, would be heavily influenced by both the sounds of New Wave and the confrontational attitude of punk.
 But before there was “Dirty Mind,” “Sister,” or “When You Were Mine,” there was “You”: the laboratory where he constructed his edgy new style, and a minor classic in its own right.

 Indeed, the dance-pop version of “You”/”U” is the one that would be heard by most listeners, as it ended up in the hands of choreographer-turned-singer Paula Abdul in 1990.
 Abdul slightly slowed down Prince’s arrangement and added her own vocals–this time to no one’s surprise, the rape line is missing–making up for what she lacks in vocal ability with a surfeit of suggestive moans.
-It’s not a masterpiece, but like Prince’s original rearrangement, it’s good fun.
+It’s not a masterpiece, but like the 1987 rearrangement, it’s fun.

 Speaking of fun, look out in a couple of days for the second installment of the dance / music / sex / romance podcast, featuring Jane Clare Jones; there will probably be a short writeup of the Revolution concert I’m attending this week, as well.
 Then, next week, I’m putting on my A.U. fan fiction writer’s hat once again for a look at another possible fate for the Rebels.
 We’ll be back to our regular programming in early May.